In September and October 2007 we cycled in the southern part of Uganda. This page contains background info about our Uganda tour.

 Trafic was surprisingly low on most of our trip.
 Watch out for speeding long distance busses and equally speeding taxis.
 Trucks are generally slow.

 Outside Kampala not much is available to repair a broken bike.
 To get the essential part you may have to go a long way.
-See our interactive checklist for some advice on what to bring.
-Or try our Bicycle Dictionary to translate bike-related words to and from many languages.

 Food and drinks